-$\frac{\underline{\text{Title of Each Class}}}{\text{American Depositary Shares, as evidenced by American}}$ Depositary Receipts, each representing 5 Common Shares

-New York Stock Exchange

-Securities registered or to be registered pursuant to Section 12(g) of the Act: None

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-Securities for wh None t to Section 15(a) of the Act.
-Indicate the number of outstanding covered by the annual report. ng shares of each of the Issuer's classes of cap ital or common stock as of the close of the period 12,692,081,665 Common Share s of Registrant issued as of December 31, 20 013 (including 200,000,000 treasury shares) Indicate by check mark if the reg Yes ⊠ No □ ristrant is a well-known seasoned issuer, as def fined in Rule 405 of the Securities Act. sition report, indicate by check mark if the regions and the second seco istrant is not required to file reports pursuant to Securities Exchange Act of 1934 durin the registrant: (1) has filed all reports required ng the preceding 12 months (or for such shorte to such filing requirements for the past 90 days er period that the registrant was required to file Interactive Data File required to be sul bmitted and posted pursuant to Rule 405 of Re posted on its corporate Web site, if any, every egulation S-T (§ 232.405 of this chapter) during to submit and post such files).
-Yes \(\Boxed{\text{No}}\) No \(\Boxed{\text{D}}\) the registrant is a large accelerated filer, an accelerated filer" in Rule 12b-2 of the Exch Large accelerated filer ☑ Accelerated filer □ Non-accelerated filer □ Indicate by check mark which ba asis of accounting the registrant has used to pre epare the financial statements included in this U.S. GAAP □ International Financial Reporting Standards by the International Accounting Standards B esponse to the previous question, indicate by c n 17 $\square$ Item 18 $\square$ heck mark which financial statement item the If this is an annual report, indicat Securities Exchange Act of 1934).
-Y te by check mark whether the registrant is a sh Yes □ No ☒ ell company (as defined in Rule 12b-2 of the
+American Depositary Shares, as evidenced by American Depositary Receipts, each representing 5 Common Shares New York Stock Exchange Securities registered or to be registered pursu nant to Section 12(g) of the Act: Securities for which there is a reporting obligation None pursuant to Section 15(d) of the Act: Indicate the number of outstanding shares of each of the Issuer's classovered by the annual report. ses of capital or common stock as of the close of the period 12,725,207,790 Common Shares of Registrant issued as of Decem ber 31, 2014 (including 194,510,000 treasury shares) Indicate by check mark if the registrant is a well-known seasoned issuant.
+Yes ⊠ No □ uer, as defined in Rule 405 of the Securities If this report is an annual or transition report, indicate by check mark Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes □ No. Indicate by check mark whether the registrant: (1) has filed all report Securities Exchange Act of 1934 during the preceding 12 months (or for such reports), and (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements for the preceding 12 months (2) has been subject to such filing requirements (3) has been subject to such filing requirements (4) has been subject t uch shorter period that the registrant was required to file Indicate by check mark whether the registrant has submitted electron interactive Data File required to be submitted and posted pursuant to Rule he preceding 12 months (or for such shorter period that the registrant was 405 of Regulation S-T (§ 232.405 of this chapter) during Indicate by check mark whether the registrant is a large accelerated filefinition of "accelerated filer and large accelerated filer" in Rule 12b-2 of Large accelerated filer ✓ Accelerated filer □ Non-accelerated filer □ Indicate by check mark which basis of accounting the registrant has utiling: ised to prepare the financial statements included in this U.S. GAAP ☐ International Financial Reporting Standby the International Accounting Standard If "Other" has been checked in response to the previous question, ind licate by check mark which financial statement item the

+If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the

-UNITED MICROELECTRONICS CORPORATION FORM 20-F ANNUAL REPORT FISCAL YEAR ENDED DECEMBER 31, 2013
+UNITED MICROELECTRONICS CORPORATION FORM 20-F ANNUAL REPORT FISCAL YEAR ENDED DECEMBER 31, 2014